 Think about what you take for granted.
 Do you ever wonder why (or if?)
 “America” is named after Amerigo Vespucci?
 Why we call green green?
 Why a lot of words start to sound fake after you say them over and over again?
 With this mindset, let’s talk about twenty.

 Twenty is the natural number sandwiched between nineteen and twenty-one.
 The word comes from the Old English twegen, which means “two,” and the Old English suffix –tig, which means “group of ten.”
 The suffix –ty expresses numerals that are multiples of ten: twenty, forty, sixty, and so on.
-A score is a group or set of twenty.
-For example: “Four score and seven years ago, our fathers . . .”
+While it’s used less often today, we also have the word score to represent a group or set of twenty.
+For example: “Four score and seven years ago, our fathers…”

 Back to Top